zpneal/backbone/README.md

 <!-- badges: end -->

 ## Welcome
-Thank you for your interest in the backbone package\!
 The backbone package implements methods to extract the *backbone* of a network, which is a sparse and unweighted subgraph that contains only the most ‘important’ or ‘significant’ edges.
 A backbone can be useful when the original network is too dense, when edge weights are not needed, or when edge weights are difficult to interpret.
 Methods are available for:

 * Weighted bipartite projections
 * Non-projection weighted networks